anantmishra/london/README.md

 # london
-Lists all the users living in London.
-By living in London, living within 50 miles of London.
+Lists all the users living in London and within 50 miles of London.
 The api gets list of users from https://bpdts-test-app.herokuapp.com

 ### Documentation
 Assuming that the server is running on `localhost` port `8080`.
 The documentation is available at following urls: